 Get rid of items that you don’t want anymore.

-Now is the time to determine which items you wish to take with you to your new home.
-Items that you don’t need should either be donated to charity or sold at a garage sale.
-You may consider teaming up with your neighbors who want to sell some of their belongings, and plan a neighborhood yard sale.
+Now is the time to determine which items you want to take with you to your new home.
+Donate the items you don’t want in your new home, or sell them at a garage sale.
+Consider teaming up with your neighbors on a neighborhood yard sale.

 - Boxes, tape, packing paper

 If you plan on packing your own items, start collecting suitable packing supplies.
 You can purchase all these materials from any van line agent or a moving supply company.
-The boxes you purchase should be specially designed for moving household goods to prevent damage to your belongings.
+Purchase boxes designed for moving household goods to prevent damage to your belongings.

 Think about the layout of your new home and where you’ll put your furniture and belongings.
 Create a floor plan that will ease the stress of making decisions once the furniture arrives.
 If there is no place for an item in your new home, it may be better to sell it at your yard sale.